vincetran96/Scrape-Finance-Data-v2/README.md

 # Run within Docker Compose (recommended) <a name="rundockercompose"></a>
 ## Configuration
-### 1. Add your Vietstock user cookie to `docker-compose.yml`
 It should be in this area:
 ```
 ...
 functions-vietstock:
     build: .
         container_name: functions-vietstock
-    command: wait-for-it -s torproxy:8118 -s scraper-redis:6379 -t 600  -- bash
+        command: wait-for-it -s scraper-redis:6379 -t 600  -- bash
+        stdin_open: true
+        tty: true
         environment:
             - REDIS_HOST=scraper-redis
-        - PROXY=yes
-        - TORPROXY_HOST=torproxy
             - USER_COOKIE=<YOUR_VIETSTOCK_USER_COOKIE>
 ...
 ```

-### 2. Specify whether you want to use proxy
-In the same config area as the user cookie above, removing the environment variable `PROXY` and `TORPROXY_HOST` to stop using proxy.
-Please note that I have not tested this scraper without proxy.
+**July 2021 update: I have removed my own implementation of proxies for this project.** The reason will be stated in the [Lession Learned](#lessons-learned) section below.
+If you really want to use proxies, make your changes that can be reflected in this [constants configuration file](functions_vietstock/scraper_vietstock/spiders/models/constants.py) (more details are included there).
 ## Build image and start related services
 At the project folder, run:
 ```